voschezang/coding-handbook/security.md

 - A static mapping of identities to resources.
 E.g. a whitelist.
 - Outsource authorization to an [IDP](https://en.wikipedia.org/wiki/Identity_provider).
     - E.g. [Oauth](https://en.wikipedia.org/wiki/OAuth), where access is delegated from a user to a client application - without actually sharing the user's private credentials.
+- Use a public channel to send a notification (an event).
+Then let the server initiate a response.